DaiSijie/non-repetetive-graph-coloring/readme.md

+#Quick guide

+Non-repetitive graph coloring is a generalisation of regular graph coloring.
+In this setting, we require all simple path of even length to be square-free.
+We say that a sequence is a square if it is of the form xx where x is any sequence of color.

 This repository contains all the code that I'm writing to test hypotheses for my project on non-repetitive graph coloring.
 You will need a working license of Gurobi to run the code